OMX

 Outputs

-• A plan file at .omx/plans/{name}.md with an adaptive step count, target files, and testable acceptance criteria
+• A plan file at .omx/plans/{name}.md with an adaptive step count, target files, and acceptance criteria

-• A brief plan summary confirming scope, estimated complexity, and key deliverables
+• A plan summary confirming scope, estimated complexity, and key deliverables

 • In consensus mode: RALPLAN-DR principles and drivers, ADR with alternatives and rationale